Searching ...

 Union County Shopping

-When it comes to finding antiques and vintage items, Union County has you covered.
+When it comes to finding antiques and vintage items, UUnion County Farmer’s Market’snion County delivers.
 Monroe is known for its several large and popular antique markets, such as Ian Henderson’s Antique Market and the Sweet Union Flea Market.
 The latter has over 300 vendors in outdoor and indoor climate-controlled spaces.

-Visit the Union County’s Farmer Market to get fresh seasonal produce and other locally made goods.
-It runs every Saturday in Monroe.
+Visit the Union County Farmer’s Market to get fresh seasonal produce and other locally made goods.
+It runs every Saturday in Monroe from April to December.

 In Indian Trail, residents have many modern retail chains and boutique stores.
-The Sun Valley Entertainment District includes a range of dining and shopping options within walking distance of each other.
+The Sun Valley Entertainment District dining and shopping options are in walking distance of each other.

 Set up your home in Union County and enjoy a place where you can still be in touch with nature yet have access to all of our modern conveniences.
-You will enjoy the area’s abundant natural resources and access to some of the freshest produce.
-The lifestyle here is in line with the national average, and your family has access to quality education opportunities.
-Overall, Union County is a great place to live.
+Enjoy the area’s abundant natural resources and access to some of the freshest produce.
+Your family has access to quality education opportunities and a well-rounded lifestyle.
+Overall, Union County is a great place to plant your roots.

 Start Your Home Search